signalfx/splunk-otel-python/README.md

 </p>

 ---

-The documentation below refers to the in development version of this package.
-Docs for the latest version ([v0.14.0](https://github.com/signalfx/splunk-otel-python/releases/tag/v0.14.0)) can be found [here](https://github.com/signalfx/splunk-otel-python/blob/v0.14.0/README.md).
+<span class="docs-version-header">The documentation below refers to the in development version of this package.
+Docs for the latest version ([v0.14.0](https://github.com/signalfx/splunk-otel-python/releases/tag/v0.14.0)) can be found [here](https://github.com/signalfx/splunk-otel-python/blob/v0.14.0/README.md).</span>
 ---

 # Splunk Distribution of OpenTelemetry Python